jakestringfellow/filmdom-node-server-app/README.md

 # tuiter-node-server-app
-Server component of the tuiter social media platform
+Server component of the filmdom social media platform